EU disrespect to May 'beyond the pale', says UK trade minister

 Fox said it was time to stop arguing about the outcome of the 2016 Brexit referendum.

-“We must stop re-fighting the referendum and come together to honor the democratic will of the British people or we will risk undermining faith in that democratic system,” he said.
+“We must stop re-fighting the referendum and come together to honour the democratic will of the British people or we will risk undermining faith in that democratic system,” he said.

-Fox said Britain would seek to maximize its trading relationship with the EU but in a way that boosts opportunities to exploit growing markets in the rest of the world.
+Fox said Britain would seek to maximise its trading relationship with the EU but in a way that boosts opportunities to exploit growing markets in the rest of the world.

 “The decisions that we take in the coming days and months will profoundly shape our relationship with the European Union and the world beyond,” he said.